cyanfr/android_foo/nexus_ota_sideload_windows.md

-01. Download and install Google’s USB Drivers. https://developer.android.com/sdk/win-usb.html
+01. Download and install Google’s USB Drivers.\n https://developer.android.com/sdk/win-usb.html
 02. Reboot PC.
 03. Download the correct Android OTA Update for your Nexus device to your PC.